canonical/proxy-confdb-demo/README.md

 $ snap changes
 ID   Status  Spawn                     Ready                     Summary [...]
-766  Error   today at 15:38 CET        today at 15:38 CET        Modify registry "f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network"
+766  Error   today at 15:38 CET        today at 15:38 CET        Modify confdb "f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network"
 $ snap tasks 766
-Status  Spawn               Ready               Summary Undone  today at 15:38 CET  today at 15:38 CET  Clears the ongoing registry transaction from state (on error) Error   today at 15:38 CET  today at 15:38 CET  Run hook change-view-proxy-control of snap "net-ctrl" Hold    today at 15:38 CET  today at 15:38 CET  Run hook proxy-observe-view-changed of snap "browser" Hold    today at 15:38 CET  today at 15:38 CET  Commit changes to registry "f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network" Hold    today at 15:38 CET  today at 15:38 CET  Clears the ongoing registry transaction from state
+Status  Spawn               Ready               Summary Undone  today at 15:38 CET  today at 15:38 CET  Clears the ongoing confdb transaction from state (on error) Error   today at 15:38 CET  today at 15:38 CET  Run hook change-view-proxy-control of snap "net-ctrl" Hold    today at 15:38 CET  today at 15:38 CET  Run hook proxy-observe-view-changed of snap "browser" Hold    today at 15:38 CET  today at 15:38 CET  Commit changes to confdb "f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network" Hold    today at 15:38 CET  today at 15:38 CET  Clears the ongoing confdb transaction from state

 ......................................................................
 Run hook change-view-proxy-control of snap "net-ctrl"